-It is of course very early to speculate as to how much COVID-19 will disrupt the banking, financial and offshore sectors in Mauritius.
-Although it looks like the virus spread has been contained in Mauritius on current public information, the economic ramifications of a global shutdown are not to be underestimated.
+It looks like COVID-19 did not disrupt the banking, financial and offshore sectors in Mauritius too much.
+Although the virus spread has was contained in Mauritius, the economic ramifications of the global shutdown are not to be underestimated.
 Our aim with this article is to say what can be set-up remotely during the lockdown, what options there are in terms of Mauritius bank accounts and Mauritius offshore company formations, and the general procedures and processes thereof.

 What can be set-up remotely in Mauritius?